 At Policygenius, we're committed to providing objective and transparent advice through strict editorial standards to help you get insurance right.
 Read more about our methodology.

-Competitive rates for a basic term life insurance
+Competitive rates for term life insurance

 THE BOTTOM LINE

 Transamerica is one of the oldest and biggest life insurance carriers in the world, with over 12 million active accounts today.
 It’s a trusted life insurance partner that offers affordable rates for every age group, former smokers, and people with some common health conditions.
 You can even skip the medical exam if you fall under a certain age or coverage amount.

 Transamerica is on Policygenius’ list of the best life insurance companies, based on cost, financial confidence, third-party customer ratings, life insurance policy options, and ease of application.

 For our reviews, we rate carriers based on the recommended term life product.
 In Transamerica’s case, that’s the Trendsetter Super policy.

 TRANSAMERICA COMPANY SPOTLIGHT